markgw/pimlico/docs/modules/pimlico.modules.corpora.concat.rst

 This is a filter module.
 It is not executable, so won't appear in a pipeline's list of modules that can be run.
 It produces its output for the next module on the fly when the next module needs it.

+*This module does not support Python 2, so can only be used when Pimlico is being run under Python 3*

 Inputs
 ======